gipi/abstruct/README.md

 # Abstruct

+The ``struct`` module on steroid.

 ![travis build status](https://travis-ci.org/gipi/abstruct.svg?branch=master)

 **This is a work in progress!!**

-I want to create a module able to ``pack()/unpack()`` generic file format described by using standard python classes syntax (this is very high inspired by the way Django model works).
+I want to create a module able to ``pack()/unpack()`` generic file format described by using standard python classes syntax (the inspiration come from the way Django models work).

-This because a need a module ables to not only read but also modify and write ``ELF`` files and seems that there are not module for this.
+This because I need a module ables to not only to read but also to modify and to write ``ELF`` files and it seems that there are not module for this.

 The API will be change very heavily in future.
 It uses python3.